dougeby/IntuneDocs/intune/get-started-azure.md

 This will be more relevant after you've added more content, like groups and users, to Intune.

+## Using services

+Whenever you open Intune or any other service in Azure, it will appear in a **blade**.
+Some of the first workloads you use in Intune, like **Users**, **Groups**, and **Mobile apps**, all appear in a full screen blade.
+When you select the workload, it will open that blade in the full page.
+Other blades will slide out from the right side of the blade when they open, and will collapse underneath the main blade that they came from.

 ## Next steps

 * [Get started with managing users](get-started-users.md) - Add a user to Intune to allow them to access company resources on mobile devices.